Enesi-George/blog_app/readme.rst

 # open the XAMMP htdocs directory (C:://XAMMP//htdocs ) and git clone the project

+# open the project and run composer install

 # Open application/config/config.php from the project folder

 Set your base URL: